uiuc-ae353/uiuc-ae353.github.io/projects/04-drone.md

   We will have a (simulated) live drone race on the last day of class!
 If you want to be included in the race, please (a) submit the deliverables by 04/30/2026, 11:59PM (THIS IS NOT THE PROJECT DEADLINE.
 THIS IS THE DEADLINE FOR THE RACE APPLICATION.), and (b) fill out the form that we will send out on Canvas.
 - Our leaderboard will have the top 7 fastest drones.
 The fastest drone will receive 8 bonus points, the second fastest will receive 6 points, the third fastest will receive 5 points, and the remaining entries in the Top 7 will receive 4 points.
 Any drone that successfully completes the course but does not make the leaderboard will earn 2 bonus points.

-In doing these things, **keep your focus on the safety and well-being of your cat-pilot**.
-They need to know not only that your control system is reliable, but also what failures are possible and how likely they are to occur.

 ### Your deliverables